top of page

 (she/they)

 I acknowledge that the professional music field, and basically all health-related professions, have been historically rooted in Eurocentric idealism and capitalistic definitions of "success," causing harm in marginalized communities.
 With the awareness of historical gate-keeping, ableism, cultural appropriation, and white supremacy in therapy spaces, I uphold a strong intention to challenge and disrupt the status quo.
 My hope is to hold a therapeutic space that encourages emotional safety, physical safety, accessibility, and understanding.
-I prioritize learning, unlearning, collaboration, curiosity, transparency, and honesty in therapeutic relationships, with an end goal to support you in trusting yourself and your own process.
+I prioritize learning, unlearning, collaboration, curiosity, and transparency in therapeutic relationships, with an end goal to support you in trusting yourself and your own process.

 Fun Facts: